 From LimeSurvey Manual

-The Overview panel offers access to the main survey-related settings and functionalities.
+Once a survey is accessed, a survey overview is provided.
+It offers access to the main survey-related settings and functionalities.
 The panel is divided into two parts:

 This toolbar contains the following options: